cryfreak20/RT-Survival-Guides/README.md

 [Web App Pentesting Survival Guide](Guides/WAPSG.pdf)

 ## Usage:
-Best way to use the guides is to download the documents and browse the PDF files (instead of opening it in the browser).
+Best way to use the guides is to download the documents and browse the PDF files locally.

 ## Credit & References:
 All credits go to the great people in the infosec community that shared their findings, tools and tips with the public.
 In the documents, references are made to the repo's and sometimes blogs were you can find the discribed tools and techniques.